timhabermaas/ruby-effects/README.md

 ## Caveats

 *No do notation*: There's no do notation in Ruby to get rid of the nested `bind` calls which remind one of callback hell.
 There exists [`do_notation`](https://github.com/aanand/do_notation), but it is no longer maintained.
 Using [`method_source`](https://github.com/banister/method_source) in combination with [`ruby_parser`](https://github.com/seattlerb/ruby_parser) might be an alternative to get the same features.
 I'm currently working on it at [`ruby_monad`](https://github.com/timhabermaas/ruby_monad).
+*Performance*: It's pretty slow right now for a large number of chained effects.

 ## Contributing